 Amphibious equipment can be used in a variety of ways to aid the restoration of a wetland.
 When the water is too deep or the ground is too unstable to use traditional equipment, or when the water is too shallow for barges, amphibious equipment is the solution.
 This equipment has extremely low ground pressure and can access areas of the wetland without the need for temporary roads or dewatering.
 The use of amphibious equipment can also reduce the overall damage in areas where excavation is not needed.
 In traditional restorations, temporary roads or levees are built.
 When these structures are removed, the areas in which they were located must be restored as well.
 Amphibious equipment can aid in the treatment of invasive species, the excavation of impacted sediments, the restoration of clean sand and sediment, re-planting, and monitoring.

-Wetland restoration takes time, and though the first three steps can be accomplished fairly quickly, the long term success of a restoration will depend on the effort put forth in the last step of maintenance and monitoring.
+Wetland restoration takes time, and though the first three steps can be accomplished fairly quickly, the long-term success of restoration will depend on the effort put forth in the last step of maintenance and monitoring.
 This is a crucial step in the management of a restored wetland, and when done well, the wetland will continue to be a vibrant natural habitat for many species of plant and animal life for generations to come.